tulasidamarla/docker/README.md

 ------------------------------------------------------------------------------------
 docker pull fedora

-The above command will pull latest from repository.
+Note:The pull command will always pull latest from repository.

 If you want to pull all versions of fedora,
 -----------------------------------
 docker pull -a fedora